Jevnaker

-Jevnaker is a municipality in Viken county, Norway.
+Jevnaker is a municipality in Akershus county, Norway.
 The administrative centre of the municipality is the village of Jevnaker with a population of 4,302.

 The parish of Jævnaker was established as a municipality on 1 January 1838 (see formannskapsdistrikt).
 The area of Lunner was separated from the municipality of Jevnaker on 1 January 1898 to form a municipality of its own.
-From 1 January 2020 the municipality belongs to Viken county, it was Oppland before that.
+From 2020 to 2023 the municipality belonged to Viken county, it was Oppland before that.

-The municipality is (together with Gran and Lunner) a part of the Hadeland traditional region.
+Jevnaker Municipality (together with Gran Municipality and Lunner Municipality) a part of the traditional region of Hadeland.
 The Hadeland region has a population of about 30,000.
 The region spreads over a large area including several villages and towns.

 Name and coat-of-arms

 The municipality (originally the parish) is named after the old Jevnaker farm (Old Norse: Jafnakr), since the first church was built here.
 The first element is jafn which means "even" or "flat" and the last element is akr which means "field" or "acre".
 Prior to 1889, the name was written "Jævnaker".

 The coat-of-arms is from modern times, granted in 1983.
 The arms show three silver-colored glasses, since glassblowing has been a long tradition and industry in the municipality (see Hadeland Glassverk).
 The red colour of the background was also chosen as the colour of the glass when hot.